uwetom/media-production-worksheets/wk15-using-external-data/index.md

 ```Javascript
 { "key": "value"}
 ```
-Often JSON is written with line breaks:
+Often JSON is written with line breaks so the same JSON file could be written like this:
 ```Javascript
 {
 	"latitude": 52.52,